erbayat/erbayat/README.md

 💻 When I'm not on a horse or a trail, you can find me coding.
 I'm fluent in Python, C++, MATLAB, and more.

-🌟 Let's make the digital world more exciting, one line of code at a time!

-#PhDStudent #MachineLearning #ComputerVision #CodingEnthusiast